shaon2016/Android-Interview-Questions/README.md

     • Some apps run perfectly on one mobile device but might crash on other devices.
 This is where processing power, memory management, and CPU speed are considered.
     • As there is a limited amount of memory space on mobile devices, you can free up memory space for the application to function properly.
     • If an application is frequently crashing, you can delete the application’s data, which will clear its cache memory and allow some free space on your device and might boost the app’s performance.

-* ***What is the function of an intent filter?***

-Because every component needs to indicate which intents they can respond to, intent filters are used to filter out intents that these components are willing to receive.
-One or more intent filters are possible, depending on the services and activities that is going to make use of it.

 * ***When should we use serHasFixedSize(true) in Recyclerview?***